kivy/kivy/CONTRIBUTING.md

 This is by far the easiest way to contribute something.
 If you're using Kivy for your own project, don't hesitate sharing.
 It doesn't have to be a high-class enterprise app, obviously.
-It's just incredibly motivating to know that people use the things you develop and what it enables them to do.
+It's just incredibly motivating to know that people use the things you develop.
 If you have something that you would like to tell us, please don't hesitate.
 Screenshots and videos are also very welcome!

 We're also interested in the problems you had when getting started.
 Please feel encouraged to report any obstacles you encountered such as missing documentation, misleading directions or similar.